AhmadChaudhry628/samwell-react-assessment/README.md

 1. How did you decide which technologies to use as part of your solution?

-I decided to use React ,Antd and React Player as React is a modern javascript library which was created by facebook.From the start of web development there have been a question how to update the DOM efficienty?.React comes up with a solution for that which is called as Virtual Dom
+I decided to use React ,Antd,axios, and React Player as React is a modern javascript library which was created by facebook.From the start of web development there have been a question how to update the DOM efficienty?.React comes up with a solution for that which is called as Virtual Dom in order to update the dom efficiently.Antd is a UI library for react which provides a set of reusable components like Button,List,Table,Tabs,Modal etc.Axios is used in order to make network requests.I have used axios instead of fetch as axios has a advantage over fetch i.e axios make a preflight request to check whether the network resource is availble or not.React Player is a react based component which is used for playing audio and video files.

-One of the key benefits of React is its component-based architecture, which allows developers to create reusable UI elements and compose them to build complex applications.
-React also uses a virtual DOM (Document Object Model), which allows it to efficiently update the UI in response to user actions or changes in the data without having to re-render the entire page.

-Ant Design (Antd) is a popular UI library for React that provides a set of reusable components and design guidelines for building modern web applications.
-It was created by the Alibaba Group and has gained widespread adoption among developers due to its comprehensive set of components, simplicity, and ease of use.

-React Player is a React-based player component for playing audio and video files, which provides a simple and customizable interface for controlling playback and displaying media content.
-It supports a wide range of media formats and offers various features, such as full-screen mode, playback speed control, and subtitles support.

 2. Are there any improvements you could make to your submission?

 Absolutely!
 While my submission has a responsive design, working with a UI designer could have further improved the design aspect of my application.
 A UI designer is a professional who specializes in designing user interfaces for software applications, websites, and other digital products.
 With their expertise in design principles, color theory, typography, and layout, a UI designer could have provided valuable input to ensure that the design of my application is aesthetically pleasing and user-friendly.

 Furthermore, a UI designer could have helped me to create a more polished and cohesive design by ensuring consistency in visual elements such as colors, typography, and iconography throughout the application.
 This could have resulted in a more visually appealing and professional-looking application that users would be more likely to engage with.